Table of Contents

 Other additional requirements for the NFCSP’s Respite Care Program may exist.
 These can include:

 The respite care limits differ with each Area Agency on Aging that administers the program.
 One AAA published their limits as 32 hours of respite care every 3 months and another published theirs as $3,500 in services per year.
-However most AAAs do not publish this information, as it changes continuously based on their availability and budget.
+However most AAAs do not publish this information, as it changes continuously based on availability and budget.

 The eligibility evaluation and processing period also changes with each AAA provider.
 Applicants should expect to wait several months between initial contact and actually receiving the care.
 Waiting lists sometimes exist that can significantly lengthen the time before receiving care.